Academies/sca/day3/pset/connect_four/README.md

 completely empty.

 To see the board visualized, add a call to `print_board` in `main` and run the program.
 As you can see, the board is empty (all `None`).
-Add a line like `board[0][0] = 1` before your call to `print_board`.
+Temporarily, add a line like `board[0][0] = 1` before your call to `print_board`.
 You should now see that the board is no longer empty.
 Which board space is no longer empty?
-Play around and try to figure out how to place a token (1 or 2) in each corner of the board.
+Play around and try to figure out how to place a token (as the number 1 or 2) in each corner of the board.
 Try to place four in a row horizontally, vertically, and diagonally.
+Don't forget to remove this code after you are finished playing around with the board!

 ### Your Mission